alexzzkk/PowerBI_Portfolio/AdventureWorks/readme.md

 # Description
-This project aims to build four reports, namely executive dashboard, map, product view and customer view.
+This project aims to build four reports to monitor the operation of a virtual company.
+The executive dashboard is designed for senior leadership to have a comprehensive view of

 # Key activities
 - Data modelling